Peter Shapiro (financier): Early years

-Shapiro was born in 1952 in Newark, New Jersey, the son of Myron and Henrietta Shapiro, immigrants from Canada.
+Peter Ian Shapiro was born on April 18, 1952 in Newark, New Jersey.
+His parents, Myron and Henrietta Shapiro, were immigrants from Canada.
 He grew up in Orange, Millburn, and then South Orange, attending Columbia High School in Maplewood.
-During high school he was suspended for leading a protest against the Vietnam War but was reinstated after the New Jersey chapter of the American Civil Liberties Union intervened.
-He then attended Harvard College, where he was managing editor of The Harvard Crimson, and received his A.B. degree cum laude in economics and history in 1974.
+During high school, Shapiro was suspended for leading a protest against the Vietnam War but was reinstated after the New Jersey chapter of the American Civil Liberties Union intervened.
+He attended Harvard College, where he was managing editor of The Harvard Crimson and received his A.B. degree cum laude in economics and history in 1974.

 Political career

+New Jersey General Assembly

-After college, Shapiro returned to Essex County and quickly launched his political career after working for New Jersey Commissioner of Transportation Alan Sagner in Brendan Byrne's administration.
-He decided to run for the New Jersey General Assembly in 1975.
-A young unknown, he ran a methodical door-to-door campaign in targeted election districts and had Robert F. Kennedy, Jr., a friend from college, accompany him on election eve.
-He defeated the Democratic organization candidate, Rocco Neri, by a margin of 183 votes out of 8,530 cast.
+After college, Shapiro returned to Essex County and quickly launched a political career after briefly working for New Jersey Commissioner of Transportation Alan Sagner in Brendan Byrne's administration.
+In 1975, he ran for the New Jersey General Assembly without the support of the local political machine, which was led by longtime chairman Harry Lerner.
+As a young unknown without party support, he ran a methodical door-to-door campaign in targeted election districts and had Robert F. Kennedy, Jr., a friend from college, accompany him on election eve.
+He defeated the incumbent organization candidate, Rocco Neri, in the primary by a margin of 183 votes out of 8,530 cast.
 At 23, he was the youngest person ever elected to the Assembly.

-He was in the Assembly for two terms, from 1976 to 1979, serving as chairman of the Housing Committee and vice chairman of the Appropriations Committee.
+Shapiro served two terms in the Assembly from 1976 to 1979, chairing the Housing Committee and serving as vice chairman of the Appropriations Committee.

+Essex County Executive

-In 1978, he helped push through a change in the Essex County charter creating the position of county executive.
-Shapiro ran for the new office, defeating the well-entrenched Democratic organization led by county chairman Harry Lerner.
-Four years later he was reelected with 69 percent of the vote.
+In 1978, Shapiro helped push through reform to the Essex County charter creating the position of county executive.
+Shapiro ran for the new office, defeating the Lerner machine again.
+Four years later, he was reelected with 69 percent of the vote.
 During his tenure as county executive, he worked for administrative reform, reorganizing 69 agencies under 8 principal departments.

-Shapiro became active in state and national Democratic politics.
+As county executive, Shapiro became active in state and national Democratic politics.
 He supported Ted Kennedy, uncle of his college friend Robert F. Kennedy, Jr., in the 1980 Democratic presidential primaries.
-He considered opposing Millicent Fenwick in the 1982 race for United States Senate, but declined to run, and Fenwick went on to lose to Frank Lautenberg.
+He considered running for United States Senate in 1982 but ultimately declined to challenge the popular Republican representative Millicent Fenwick; Fenwick lost the election to Frank Lautenberg.
 He supported Walter Mondale in the 1984 Democratic presidential primaries.